Sponsorship of children's sport

 Industry self-regulation of television food advertising : evaluation study

-Two recent studies evaluated the impact of industry self-regulatory pledges on children's exposure to unhealthy food marketing on television.
+Two studies evaluated the impact of industry self-regulatory pledges on children's exposure to unhealthy food marketing on television.

-The most recent, published in the MJA in July 2011, found that industry self-regulation has failed to reduce children’s exposure to advertisements for unhealthy fast foods.
+One study published in the MJA in July 2011, found that industry self-regulation has failed to reduce children’s exposure to advertisements for unhealthy fast foods.
 It compared the number of fast food ads in sample periods before and following the QSRI pledge to limit marketing of fast foods to children.
 The limited impact of the self-regulation in part reflects the limited scope of the pledge, which only applies to the marketing of children’s meals (which comprise very few of all fast food ads), and only at specific and limited broadcast times.

 The other study evaluated the impact of the Australian Food and Grocery Council (AFGC) self-regulatory initiative, and found that, overall, in May 2009 children saw the same amount of television advertising for unhealthy foods as they did before the AFGC initiative, which was introduced in January 2009.